v-maxson/EldenRingLauncher/README.md

 # Elden Ring Launcher v3.0
 A simple utility to launch Elden Ring with or without anti-cheat.

+### Disclaimer
+I will no longer be updating this.
+For a more up-to-date version that also supports ModEngine2, check out Daniel2193's fork [here](https://github.com/Daniel2193/EldenRingLauncher).

 > Note: Version 3.0 (like 2.0), has no new functionality.
 I rewrote this program in Rust :).

 ## Installation